Breastfeeding Twins – Tips and Tricks to Follow This Year

 Therefore, aim to schedule your twin nursing sessions about 4 times a day to nurse your baby.
 An electric double pump can also become your best pal, especially since it can help get those precious extra hours of sleep while your partner uses the milk to breastfeed the babies.

-According to the AAP or the American Academy of Pediatrics, they recommend exclusively breastfeeding the baby until they are 6 months + and for up to 1 year old.
+According to the AAP or the American Academy of Pediatrics, the recommendation is exclusive breastfeeding for approximately 6 months followed by continued breastfeeding with complementary foods for at least 2 years and beyond as mutually desired.
 But, when breastfeeding twins this could be a little hard to follow and that’s okay!

 In case you cannot breastfeed your twins for 6 months, or even at all, it’s best to supplement formula to also be able to breastfeed for longer.
-However, on the flip side, supplementing can also decrease breastmilk production due to the lack of demand, so you might want to pump on regular basis.
+However, on the flip side, supplementing can also decrease breastmilk production due to the lack of demand, so you might want to pump regularly.

 To Conclude: Reaching Out For Help!

-There are many moms who tend to struggle when they initially first with nursing their twins, so if this is what you come across, don’t be afraid to ask for help.
+Many moms tend to struggle when they initially first with nursing their twins, so if this is what you come across, don’t be afraid to ask for help.
 Reach out to your pediatrician, or a lactation consultant/doula who has the most experience with multiples and can be the right support when needed.

 1) How to establish a nursing schedule for twins?